 More details about these trading methods are available on our help article here.

-Below is the example of simple Algo to start with leverage trading:
+Below is the example of simple Algo to start with short trading:

-- Buy when price increases by 5% in the previous candle.
+- Close the short position when price increases by 5% in the previous candle.

 After saving the strategy, we can choose the parameter for running the strategy on the testing console.